Snooz82/robotframework-datadriver/Readme.rst

 specified data source.
 Based on the ``Test Template`` -Keyword, DataDriver creates as much test cases as data sets are in the data source.

-In the case that the data source is csv (Default) each row in the csv will be one generated test case.
-For each argument of the ``Test Template`` -Keyword, DataDriver reads values from the column of the CSV file with the matching name of the ``[Arguments]``.
+In the case that data source is csv (Default)
+As values for the arguments of the ``Test Template`` -Keyword, DataDriver reads values from the column of the CSV file with the matching name of the ``[Arguments]``.
+For each line of the CSV data table, one test case will be created.
 It is also possible to specify test case names, tags and documentation for each test case in the specific test suite related CSV file.

 |